joemienko/ziggy-site-prototype/README.md

 This is the main configuration file for your app.
 It's in charge of specifying the settings of `gatsby-config.js` (See in section below) as well as the **SEO** of your website.

 - **social.instagram**: tells the Instagram API the username to get posts from.
-If the url is `https://www.instagram.com/natgeotravel/`, the username will be `natgeotravel`.
+If the url is `https://www.instagram.com/hardeasy.pokes/`, the username will be `hardeasy.pokes`.
 - **googleAnalyticsId**: If you don't know how to find your id, please see [this post](https://support.google.com/analytics/answer/1008080?hl=en).

 **Note**: If you change certain variables, you might have to restart your app by interrupting the process and re-running `gatsby develop`.